 With one of the largest exposed rock faces in the region, the mountain’s profile is distinctive.
 The name Poke-O-Moonshine is believed to be derived from the Algonquin words “Pohquis,” meaning broken, and “Moosie,” smooth.
 East-facing cliffs provide habitat for peregrine falcons and also draw rock climbers.

-The mixed northern hardwood forests at Poke-O provide habitat for yellow-rumped warbler, scarlet tanager, black bear, whitetail deer and other birds and animals.
+The mixed northern hardwood forests at Poke-O provide habitat for yellow-rumped warbler, scarlet tanager, black bear and other birds and animals.

 Hikers have two trail options to choose from.
 Both merge into a single trail at a site on which an observer’s cabin stood in the early 1900s.

 In 2006 the Adirondack Land Trust purchased 200 acres that were added to Poke-O-Moonshine state forestlands.
 This addition enabled the New York State Department of Environmental Conservation to establish the Observer’s Trail and a new parking area.